 $7 million settlement in Cook County for a suburban Chicago family that lost a wife and mother who died when the chauffeur of her vehicle lost control in the snow on a ride home from the airport after a business meeting.

-When you are ready to take legal action after loss of a loved one, call Salvi, Schostok & Pritchard P.C. or connect with us online.
+When you are ready to take legal action after loss of a loved one, call our wrongful death attorneys at Salvi, Schostok & Pritchard P.C. or connect with us online.

 The Centers for Disease Control and Prevention (CDC) reports that unintentional injury is the primary cause of death among people ages 1-44.
 Motor vehicle accidents and other types of accidents, combined, are the third-leading cause of death among all ages in Illinois, according to the state’s Department of Public Health (IDPH).
 Consider these IDPH figures from a recent year: